alptbz/course-wireguard-eoip/labs/lab1-ctf/README.md

 ## 7. EoIP Tunnel
- Once the WireGuard tunnel is established, both peers have fixed IP addresses within the tunnel and can reach another.
-This is the requirement to build the EoIP tunnel.
+Once the WireGuard tunnel is established, both peers have fixed IP addresses and can reach another directly.
+This is required to build the EoIP tunnel.

 **💪 Challenge 3:** Configure the EoIP tunnel.
 This challenge is completed once a IP address was successfully aquired using DHCP over the EoIP tunnel.

+**Important:**
-**Important:** Prevent the DHCP client from installing a default route or DNS entries to avoid configuration conflicts..
+ - ⚠ Prevent the DHCP client from installing a default route or DNS entries to avoid configuration conflicts..
+ - ⚠ Do net set IPsec secret on EoIP tunnel: The WireGuard tunnel is already encrypted.
+Double encryption will not improve security and only decrease performance.

 <details>
 <summary>EoIP - Hint 1</summary>